Aayam2410/Movie-Matchmaker/README.md

 ## Prerequisites :memo:

-To run this movie recommender system on your local machine, you need to have the following installed:
+To run this movie matchmaker system on your local machine, you need to have the following installed:

 - Python (version 3.6 or higher)
 - Virtual environment (optional but recommended)